kunnduu/Zomato-EDA-project/README.md

 # Zomato-EDA-project
-An exploratory data analysis project which explores a dataset on zomato service in Bangalore Dataset link is given inside of the ipynb file itself
+An exploratory data analysis project which explores a dataset on zomato service in Bangalore Dataset link is given inside of the ipynb file itself A better place to view this :- https://jovian.ai/kunduabhimanyu031/overview

  # Data set link 📖
  The dataset can be downloaded from the following link:- https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants